madalilng/CoC-pve-Builder/README.md

 no level select of buildings.

-all buildings including wall stuck @ level 7.
+all buildings including wall generated @ level 7.